salieri11/concord-bft/hermes/README.md

   Then adjust the path to it in resources/user_config.json.

 ## Running a test suite:
 - Build the product into docker images.
-See the readme files for the appropriate components.
+See (../README.md) for instructions.
 - Run `./main.py CoreVMTests`
 - Hermes will use docker-compose to launch the product.
 The default tag it tries to look for is
   \<component\>:latest.